MarteXcoin-documentation/Documentation/mining/index.rst

 .. meta::
-   :description: Information and guides on how to mine the Dash cryptocurrency
+   :description: Information and guides on how to mine the MarteX cryptocurrency
-   :keywords: dash, mining, X11, masternode, CPU, GPU, ASIC, software, hardware, pool, mining pools
+   :keywords: martex, mining, X13, masternode, software, hardware

 .. _mining: